 - To track your company assets like equipment, computers, company cars, etc., you can take the help of Fixed asset management.

 - It isn’t easy to manage multiple currencies if you have clients worldwide.
-Multi-Currency management is a convenient feature to handle.
+However, multi-Currency management is a convenient feature to handle.
 It allows you to automate the process of both buying and selling in foreign currencies.

 - Tax management is the best choice to provide a uniform collection of sales and taxes.